coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 * Improvements: Can export any number of records from WordPress site.
 * Fixed: Issue in ACF relationship field export.
 = 3.9.4 =
 * Improvements: Duplicate image handling.
-Option to skip or rename image as imagename-number if image name is same as existing media image name.
+Option to skip or rename image as image_name-number if image name is same as existing media image name.
 = 3.9.3 =
 * Added: Compatibility for WordPress 4.5
 * Fixed: Environment issue with custom port id in MAMP.
 = 3.9.2 =
-* Modified: CSVParserEngine with SmackCSVParser, a high-speed robust parser.
+* Modified: CSVParser Engine with SmackCSVParser, a high-speed robust parser.
 = 3.9.1 =
 * Added: Post parent now supports for post title and post name.
 * Fixed: jQuery conflicts.